 SAT, SAT Subject Test, PSAT, ACT, TOEFL — you’ve probably heard about these tests, and chances are you have questions about them.
 What kinds of questions will you find on these tests?
 What is an average score?
 What can you do to improve your score?
 How do you report your scores to colleges and universities?
 Read on for answers . . .

 The SAT is the most common entrance examination.
 Colleges and universities use the scores to predict how well a prospective student will perform in college.
 Plus, the results give colleges a way to compare students from different backgrounds.
-The SAT consists of three parts — a critical reading (which tests skills such as vocabulary and reading comprehension), a mathematics section (which tests algebra, geometry, and other math concepts) and writing (grammar, usage, and word choice).
+The SAT consists of three parts — a Evidence Based Reading and Writing (which tests skills such as vocabulary and reading comprehension), a mathematics section (which tests algebra, geometry, and other math concepts) and writing (grammar, usage, and word choice).
 Click here to find out more about the format of the SAT.
 You can learn about question types, too.

 The SAT is offered many times throughout the year.
 Most students take the SAT in the spring of their junior year.